gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 because it chooses the speed.

-Planning reuses the FAS ramp map, in **log2** (`RampCalculator`): period ↔ ramp-steps, no float and no integer division on the hot path.
+Planning reuses the FAS ramp map, in **log2** (`RampCalculator`): period ↔ ramp-steps, no float, no integer division, and no 64-bit integer type on the hot path.
 Lookahead is parsed until **end of path or a direction change**.
 That remaining-step count `R_i` is the upper limit on ramp-steps (`P_i ≤ R_i`) and therefore on speed.
 The **path direction** then